varabyte/kobweb/README.md

 Box(CustomStyle.toModifier()) { /* ... */ }
 ```

+> [!IMPORTANT]
+> When you declare a `ComponentStyle`, it must be public.
+This is because code gets generated inside a `main.kt` file by
+> the Kobweb Gradle plugin, and that code needs to be able to access your style in order to register it.
+>
+> In general, it's a good idea to think of styles as global anyway, since technically they all live in a globally
+> applied stylesheet, and you have to make sure that the style name is unique across your whole application.
+>
+> You can technically make a style private if you add a bit of boilerplate to handle the registration yourself:
+>
+> ```kotlin
+> @Suppress("PRIVATE_COMPONENT_STYLE")
+> private val SomeCustomStyle by ComponentStyle { /* ... */ }
+>
+> @InitSilk
+> fun registerPrivateStyle(ctx: InitSilkContext) {
+>   ctx.theme.registerComponentStyle(SomeCustomStyle)
+> }
+> ```
+>
+> However, you are encouraged to keep your styles public and let the Kobweb Gradle plugin handle everything for you.

 #### `ComponentStyle.base`

 You can simplify the syntax of basic component styles a bit further with the `ComponentStyle.base` declaration: